Kotti/kotti_user_manual/docs/editing_content/views.rst

 Views
 =====

-Editing content uses the same, or very similar forms as the Add view.
-For a Document you see the title and description at the top, then the tags, then the body.
+Editing content uses the same, or very similar forms as the Add views.
+For a Document, you see the title and description at the top, then the tags, then the body.
 You see the same word processor-like user interface to change the body.
 For an Image, you see the title, description, tags, then a button to change the existing image -- to upload a new version of the image or an altogether new